University of Oregon vs Montclair State University

 The Financial Comparison

-Ten years after enrollment, Montclair State University graduates earn a median of $61,415 compared to $61,324 at University of Oregon.
-The payback period is 8.7 years at University of Oregon versus 7.7 years at Montclair State University.
+Then look at what that buys.
+Ten years after enrollment, Montclair State University graduates earn a median $61,415 against $61,324 at University of Oregon.
+The cost earns itself back in 8.7 years at University of Oregon and 7.7 years at Montclair State University.

-Graduates leave University of Oregon with a median $20,139 in debt versus $22,000 at Montclair State University.
-The debt-to-earnings ratios are 0.51 and 0.58 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Oregon owing a median $20,139 versus $22,000 at Montclair State University.
+Their debt-to-earnings ratios are 0.51 and 0.58 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers